AirAmaz/AirAmaz-Sector/README.md

 **If you have any good suggestions or feedback regarding this sector, feel free to report them on our GitHub issue page!**

-#### Warning: The seat IDs we use differs from the VATPRC sector, and using both sectors simultaneously may lead to compatibility issues.

 ### Implemented FIRs
 - ZBPE - AIRAC2410